 Former Speaker Kevin McCarthy to retire at the end of the month

-Former House Speaker Kevin McCarthy, R-Calif., says he will retire from congress at the end of this year, departing before the end of his term.
+Former House Speaker Kevin McCarthy, R-Calif., says he will retire from the House of Representatives at the end of this year, departing before the end of his term.

 McCarthy announced his plans in an essay published in the Wall Street Journal.